GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/03-quickstart-cloudrun.md

-# Quick Start: Cloud Run
+# Quickstart: Cloud Run

-This quick start discusses how to build and deploy a function using [Cloud Run], a serverless platform on [Google Cloud].
+This quickstart discusses how to build and deploy a function using [Cloud Run], a serverless platform on [Google Cloud].

-The instructions in this quick start can be run from a terminal on your own machine or from [Cloud Shell], an online development and operations environment, using the [Cloud Shell Editor].
+The instructions in this quickstart can be run from a terminal on your own machine or from [Cloud Shell], an online development and operations environment, using the [Cloud Shell Editor].

-Using the [Cloud Shell Editor] is beyond the scope of this quick start, but this [codelab] can help you get started.
+Using the [Cloud Shell Editor] is beyond the scope of this quickstart, but this [codelab] can help you get started.

 ## Prerequisites